Oregon to New Jersey Car Shipping (2026 Cost Guide)

 The best Oregon to New Jersey car shipping companies

-After spending over 400 hours analyzing the key players in the car shipping industry, we determined that these are the best car shipping companies for moving your car from Oregon to New Jersey:
+Backed by over 400 hours of industry research, we identified the best car shipping companies for shipping your car from Oregon to New Jersey:

 - Best for real-time tracking: Nexus Auto Transport